Gabrielafolabi/alx-system_engineering-devops/0x00-shell_basics/README.md

 4 Forth script is written to print out the  current directory contents in a long format 5 Display current directory contents, including hidden files (starting with .).
 Use the long format.
 6 Display current directory contents.
+7 Create a script that creates a directory named my_first_directory in the /tmp/ directory.